Get notified of page updates

 A biosimilar drug is nearly identical to an original biologic drug.
 Both biosimilar drugs and biologic drugs are made in living cells such as yeast, bacteria or animal cells.

-The has strict rules that must be met before a biosimilar drug is approved.
+The FDA has strict rules that must be met before a biosimilar drug is approved.
 Before approval, a biosimilar must be shown in clinical trials to be as safe and effective as its brand-name biologic.

 Biologics are often very expensive because of the high cost to study and make them.
 Biosimilars usually cost less than brand-name biologics.
 Approval of biosimilars can lead to increased competition and lower prices.